rajabhu2017/fintech_document_intelligence_rag/README.md

 ```
 - OpenAI API keys
 - n8n credentials
-- private documents that you do not have permission to publish
+- private documents that do not need to publish

-Use environment variables or n8n credential management for secrets.